Jacarte/autocheck-latex-boilerplate/README.md

 ## Automatic report on GitHub

 This repository contains an [action script](.github/workflows/spell_checking.yml) to perform spell check in the latex document.
-The detected errors are reported in a separated branch (`reports`) in pdf and json format resulting from textidot.
+The detected errors are reported in a separated branch (`reports`) in pdf and json formats.
 Also a new issue is opened after each push with the itextdot report.
 Each warning listed in the issue is connected with the main.tex line, for [example](https://github.com/Jacarte/autocheck-latex-boilerplate/issues/2).